 Workouts are designed with intention – including the recovery interval.
 There is a rationale behind why some workouts include float recoveries (recoveries at easy to moderate efforts), others recovery jogs, and others standing rest.

 The intensity of the work intervals correlates to the intensity of the recovery interval.
-For example, 6 x 1 mile at marathon pace/1 mile at easy pace uses a float recovery, while 6 x 800m at critical velocity will use a jog recovery.
+For example, 6 x 1 mile at marathon pace/1 mile at easy pace uses a float recovery, while 6 x 800m at 30-40 minute race pace will use a jog recovery.
 If you cannot maintain the intensity of the recovery interval for a majority of the workout, you are likely running too fast in your work intervals.

 If you have to pause your watch or add on more recovery time, you likely pushed too hard for the purpose of the workout.
 It is okay, however, to stand or walk during recovery intervals (unless specified as a float recovery).
 Slow-twitch dominant runners respond best to jogging recoveries.
 However, fast-twitch speed monsters often need standing or walking recoveries.